deepik27/simple-toolchain-20210602121701501/README.md

   $ cf login
   ```

-9. Create an instance of the IBM Watson IoT Platform service in Bluemix:
+9. Create an instance of the IBM IoT for Automotive service in Bluemix:

   ```
   $ cf create-service iotforautomotive free_shared FleetIoTForAuto